 - Explore community

 What is an ecosystem?
 What is co-evolution?
 How do species interact with their habitat?
 How do we preserve ecosystems?
 These are some of the questions posed and answered in Introduction to Ecosystems, a course from The Open University available via FutureLearn.
-This free course runs for six weeks, and started on Monday, October 24th 2016.
+This free course runs for six weeks, and starts on Monday, February 20th 2017.

 If you have arrived at iSpot as a result of joining the Ecosystems MOOC, welcome!
 Read on for how you can use iSpot to get help with your wildlife observations, and join in to help other people as well.